AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_message_web.md

 ### Receive a thread message

 Once a thread has a new message, all chat group members receive the `onChatThreadChange` callback triggered by the `update` event.
-For thread members, they can also listen for the `onTextMessage` callback to receive thread messages, as shown in the following code sample:
+Thread members can also listen for the `onTextMessage` callback to receive thread messages, as shown in the following code sample:

 ```javascript
 // The SDK triggers the `onTextMessage` callback when it receives a message.